thebeebs/devstarworkshop/instructions/narrative.md

 The adventure is intense and a set of missions must be accomplished in order to achieve the desired victory!

-Fortunately, one of our companions is a spy have managed to sneak into the Death Star.
+Fortunately, one of our companions is a spy and have managed to sneak into the Death Star.
 During our mission, he will report valueable information that might help us bring down the Death Star!

 ## How to play ##